Spherical Panoramas: How to Make a Little Planet

 Spheres and tubes

-As an alternative I sometimes make tubular panoramas: those can be made following all the steps described above, except for the 180 degrees rotation.
-Like for example this panorama I composed of photo made at dusk on College Green in Bristol, England.
-In the upper right the City Hall, at the bottom Bristol Cathedral
+As an alternative I sometimes make tubular panoramas.
+Those can be made following all the steps described above, except for the 180 degrees rotation.
+Like for example the panorama I made of Erasmus Bridge, shown above.
+Or the panorama below I composed of photos made at dusk on College Green in Bristol, England.
+In the upper right the City Hall, at the bottom Bristol Cathedral.

 I often apply a multitude of other Photoshop filters after which the image looks like something in between a painting and a comic book drawing, rather than a photo.
 Look for example at this paintified panorama for which I took position in the center of the star in the pavement in front of the Town Hall on the Market Square in Gouda.